bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 00:21:35

-I think the BitMEX folks run a bunch of those including older Bitcoin Core, as well as some of the other implementations like the Bitcoin or BTCD.
+I think the BitMEX folks run a bunch of those including older Bitcoin Core, as well as some of the other implementations like the Libbitcoin or BTCD.

 Sjors Provoost: 00:21:46

 Yeah, I built that.
-So basically, but it's for BitMEX Research App.
+So basically, it's for BitMEX Research App.
 So it runs a bunch of older nodes.
 It also runs different implementations.
-It used to run the Bitcoin, but it became quite hard to run it.
+It used to run Bitcoin, but it became quite hard to run it.
-Hopefully they'll do a new release that's a bit, that's quick again.
+Hopefully, they'll do a new release that's quick again.
 I think it runs BTCD.
-Yeah.

 James O'Beirne: 00:22:05

-Yeah.
 While we're plugging monitoring platforms, I have BMON which runs old versions as well.
 One of the interesting metrics that I was looking at actually today on BMON is the difference in mempool size between contemporary node versions and old versions.
 Old versions don't permit taproot spends to propagate and so their mempools are much smaller at this point than contemporary versions.

 NVK: 00:22:28

-Well, I mean, and now people are going to want to probably increase their mempool size so that the dickbutts fit.
+Well, I mean, now people are going to want to probably increase their mempool size so that the dickbutts fit.
 The mempool is much bigger.
-But you know, I find it fascinating because technically, you know, like I like to think of the JPEGs now as essentially like a placeholder for interesting taproot transactions.
+But you know, I find it fascinating because technically, you know, I like to think of the JPEGs now as essentially like a placeholder for interesting taproot transactions.
 It's just giving us a taste of what the future is going to look like with actual mempool and block space used for things that are not extremely dense transactions.
-So we could see some crazy lightning channels with like a gazillion sort of intricacies that take, you know, 300, 500 kilobytes, right.
+So we could see some crazy lightning channels with like a gazillion sort of intricacies that take, you know, 300, 500 kilobytes.
-And they may not be as dense with fees, right, for that amount of bytes.
+And they may not be as dense with fees, for that amount of bytes.
 So they might be sort of floating to the top and you might not want to lose those.
-Right.
 So you might want to increase that mempool space as well.
-It's a nice sort of like dry run for all that stuff with a sprinkle of drama.
+It's a nice sort of like a dry run for all that stuff with a sprinkle of drama.

 James O'Beirne: 00:23:30

 Totally.

+## Who decides what gets worked on?

 NVK: 00:23:31

 Okay.
-So, so like taking this in a slightly different direction,
+So like taking this in a slightly different direction.

-## Who decides what gets worked on?
+Who decides what gets worked on?
-who decides what gets worked on?
-So, so like who's the boss of Bitcoin that says, Hey, you know, I am, I am a business and I need this done, or I am a state actor.
+So like who's the boss of Bitcoin that says, Hey, you know, I am a business and I need this done, or I am a state actor?
 I want this done.
 Like who decides what gets worked on?